William Allen High School: 19th century

+20th century

+In 1913, five rooms of the Herbst School Building were used for the freshman class of 1918.

 Allentown High School

-In 1917, the current main building of the school at 17th and Turner was completed, and Allentown High School was moved and consolidated into its current building.
+In 1917, the current main building of the school at 17th and Turner Streets was completed, and Allentown High School was moved and consolidated into its current building.
 Until 1928, the school provided education for students in grades 9 through 12.

 Allentown High School began its football program in 1896.
-But the team did not have a designated practice field and used any instead used any open field that was available.
-On September 26, 1928, A. Jack Coffield, an Allentown High School football player died during a football practice.
+But the team did not have a designated practice field and used any available open field instead.
+On September 26, 1928, A. Jack Coffield, an Allentown High School football player, died during a football practice.
 The following year, in September 1929, the A. Jack Coffield Stadium was opened west of the main building in Coffield's honor.
-The 15,000 seat capacity Coffield Stadium was the first permanent home for the Allentown High School football team.
-Over a six-year period, from 1941 to 1946, the Allentown High School team went 60-3-3, outscoring the opposition 1,801 points to 239.
+The 15,000-seat capacity Coffield Stadium was the first permanent home for the Allentown High School football team.
+Over six years, from 1941 to 1946, the Allentown High School team went 60-3-3, outscoring the opposition 1,801 points to 239.
 Forty of Allentown High School's sixty wins were by shutouts.